GoSeek/GoSeek.github.io/_posts/2015-5-9-1000-hour-challenge-week-2.md

 	- Finished Chapter 12 of ["The Ruby on Rails Tutorial" by Michael Hartl](http://www.railstutorial.org "Ruby On Rails Tutorial")

 ### SMALL VICTORY!
-Total time start to finish: 6 weeks
+Total time start to finish: 6 weeks.
 Bugs: 1, something is broken in the user index.
 I will circle back and complete this a second time when I have more experience